DUNE-DAQ/trgtools/docs/README.md

 Use `pip install -r requirements.txt` to install all the Python packages necessary to run the `*_dump.py` scripts and the `trgtools.plot` submodule.

+- `emulate_from_tpstream`: Prototype of a full pipeline to process TPStream files and apply trigger algorithms (multiple planes & APA/CRPs, no latency measurements yet) [Documentation](emulate-from-tpstream.md).
+- `plot_emulated_triggers`: Script that loads HDF5 file generated from `emulate_from_tpstream` and plots TriggerCandidates, one per page.
+For each TriggerCandidate it plots each TriggerActivity that is contained in the TC, and all the TPs contained within the TA objects.
+[Documentation](plot-emulated-triggers.md)
 - `process_tpstream`: Example of a simple pipeline to process TPStream files (slice by slice) and apply a trigger algorithms (single plane, inc. latency measurements).
 [Documentation](process-tpstream.md).
-- `emulate_from_tpstream`: Prototype of a full pipeline to process TPStream files and apply trigger algorithms (multiple planes & APA/CRPs, no latency measurements yet) [Documentation](emulate-from-tpstream.md).
 - `ta_dump.py`: Script that loads HDF5 files containing trigger activities and plots various diagnostic information.
 [Documentation](ta-dump.md).
 - `tc_dump.py`: Script that loads HDF5 files containing trigger primitives and plots various diagnostic information.
 [Documentation](tc-dump.md).
 - `tp_dump.py`: Script that loads HDF5 files containing trigger primitives and plots various diagnostic information.
 [Documentation](tp-dump.md).